Corinne Low

 Overview

-Corinne Low is an Associate Professor of Business Economics and Public Policy at the Wharton School, where she teaches Economics of Diversity and Discrimination, one of Wharton’s highest rated classes.
-Her research focuses on the economics of gender and discrimination and has been published in top journals such as the American Economic Review, Quarterly Journal of Economics, and Journal of Political Economy.
+Corinne Low is an Associate Professor of Business Economics and Public Policy at the Wharton School, where she teaches one of Wharton’s highest rated classes.
+Her research focuses labor and gender economics and has been published in top journals such as the American Economic Review, Quarterly Journal of Economics, and Journal of Political Economy.

 Corinne and her work have also been featured major popular media outlets, including Forbes, Vanity Fair, The LA Times, and NPR.
-Corinne is the co-creator of the Incentivized Resume Rating method for measuring hiring discrimination, and regularly speaks to and works with firms looking to improve their inclusion practices, such as Google, IFM Investors, Uber, Activision Blizzard, and Amazon Web Services, in addition to teaching in Wharton’s Executive Education programs.
+Corinne is the co-creator of the Incentivized Resume Rating method for measuring employer preferences, and regularly speaks to and works with firms looking to improve their talent recruitment and retention practices, such as Google, IFM Investors, Uber, Activision Blizzard, and Amazon Web Services, in addition to teaching in Wharton’s Executive Education programs.

 She received her Ph.D. in Economics from Columbia University, her B.S. in Economics and Public Policy from Duke University, and formerly worked for McKinsey and Company.
 Outside of work, she is the co-founder and volunteer executive director for Open Hearts Initiative, a New York City based non-profit addressing the homelessness crisis.
-Her first book, Femonomics, will be published by Flatiron in Fall 2025.
+Her first book, Having It All, will be published by Flatiron in September 2025.

 Continue Reading